HumanLearning2021/HumanLearningApp/summaries/sprint5.md

 ## Vial, Nicolas
 During this sprint, I modified all the Dataset Management UIs to use the firestore database.
 Modifying the activities took some work but I didn't encounter any problems.
 The problems came when rewriting the tests, I had to familiarize myself with firestore and manage to make the tests work regardless of the state of the database used which took me a lot of time but I finally succeeded.
 I communicated a lot with Jonas during this sprint and we worked hand in hand to implement all the necessary functions for dataset management.
 I didn't think it would take me so long, so I couldn't start my 2nd issue which was about modifying the UIs to get a good display no matter the screen size.
 For the rest, everything went well on my side for this sprint.

 ## Overall Team: Lessons Learned
+We could have done better with the demo by rehearsing it to avoid surprises.